Weber Knapp Blog

 After a prototype is developed, engineers may visit again to make sure that the final hinge will be assembled correctly at the production plant.

-Installing Heavy-Duty Hinges with Vectis Technology
+Installing Heavy-Duty Hinges With Vectis

 In the end, the goal is to make motion control and counterbalance mechanism engineering accessible for the manufacturer and the user.